Git-CodeDev/Portfolio/ReactMenuApp/README.md

-To run the site, you need to write "npm init", after that "json-server src/db.json" and "npm start" in the console.
+To run the site, you need to write "npm init", after that "npx json-server src/db.json --watch" and "npm start" in the console.